 If the view from the afternoon looked somewhat uncertain on Saturday, by Sunday evening the clouds had well and truly parted and, at least in footballing terms, Girona were a much-needed ray of sunshine, making the darker skies of the day, the brighter skies of tomorrow.
 A much-needed respite, diversion if you like, away from the political occurrences that have dominated headlines in recent days and weeks.

-Above all, however, without such passion, Girona would most definitely not have overcome the enormous challenge posed by Real Madrid and reigned supreme in a confident - yet comfortable - winning display.
+Above all, however, without such passion, Girona would most definitely not have overcome the enormous challenge posed by Real Madrid and reigned supreme in a confident - yet comfortable - winning display, like many do with the kind of bonus code Ladbrokes specialise in.

 From the first whistle, the Blanquivermell worked tremendously hard, combating the individual quality of a freely-roaming Isco and target-man Karim Benzema with the tenacity, courage and determination of the ever-reliable defensive pairing of Alex Granell and Aday Benitez – standout performers for the club as a defensive unit this season.
 Through a mixture of well-calculated yet no-nonsense tackling, intense pressing of Madrid’s attacking arsenal at every opportunity and a positional intelligence to effectively wipe out Cristiano Ronaldo’s influence on the game, unlike the current political situation Girona looked incredibly strong and stable in defence.